ScottLogic/blog/_posts/2022-04-05-beyond-the-hype-microfrontends.md

 title: Beyond the Hype - Do you actually need a microfrontend?
 date: 2022-04-05 00:00:00 Z
 categories:
-- ceberhardt
 - Podcast
 tags:
 - featured
 summary: A relatively new architectural style for building web-based applications, micro-frontends are an extension of the popular microservices pattern where the vertical slice of functionality that a microservice provides is extended all the way to the front-end.
 With micro-frontends, you can more easily scale your development teams by composing applications from loosely coupled frontend components.
 In this podcast we ask the question 'Do you actually need a micro-frontend?'
 author: ceberhardt
 summary-short: A relatively new architectural style for building web-based applications, micro-frontends are an extension of the popular microservices pattern where the vertical slice of functionality that a microservice provides is extended all the way to the front-end.
 In this podcast we ask the question 'Do you actually need a micro-frontend?'
 contributors:
 - shogarth
 - dkerr